evgenyneu/UnderKeyboard/README.md

 ## Usage

-Call this method before keyboard is shown.
+Call `UnderKeyboard.scrollView` function before keyboard is shown.
 It can be done in `viewDidLoad`.

 ```Swift